mantidproject/documents/Design/trivially_exportable_citations.md

 - If the processing of a workspace spans multiple Mantid versions then the citations shall include every version of Mantid that has touched the workspace.
 - Citations for algorithms are static and cannot depend on algorithm properties.

+It should be programatically possible to add a citation to the workspace history given the workspace.
+This allows parts of Mantid that are not algorithms but still citable to be cited.
+An example of this are the Muon and Indirect GUIs.

 Any algorithms that currently contain a citation in their user documentation will have this removed and added in code.
 Documentation tooling should be produced to automatically populate citations on documentation pages.